Hernia Mesh Lawsuit

 Hernia mesh manufacturers have an obligation to make sure that the medical devices they design and sell are safe.
 Any known issues, risks, or hazards associated with hernia mesh must be disclosed.
 Unfortunately, many companies have marketed and sold defective hernia mesh products without adequate warning.
 Hernia repair patients have suffered unnecessarily as a result.

 Have you experienced pain or distress after your hernia repair surgery?
 Defective hernia mesh could be to blame.
 You may have the right to seek compensation from the device’s manufacturer.
-Contact our experienced hernia mesh injury attorneys for immediate assistance.
+Contact our experienced hernia mesh attorneys for immediate assistance.
 Your first consultation is free, so do not hesitate to call for help now.

 Statute of Limitations for Hernia Mesh Lawsuit